-- Two papers on Empirical Research

-- What makes good research in software engineering?
+- Two papers on Empirical Research - What makes good research in software engineering?
 Shaw, Int.
-Journal of Software Tools for Technology 2002.

-- A practical guide to controlled experiments of software engineering tools with human participants, Ko et al., Empirical Software Engineering 2013.

-- Read and write short response paper
+Journal of Software Tools for Technology 2002. - A practical guide to controlled experiments of software engineering tools with human participants, Ko et al., Empirical Software Engineering 2013. - Read and write ONE short response paper that discusses both papers - Also and only this time: Include two to three questions/problems/ideas in software development (a bullet point for each is enough) - Submit by email

-- First part, brief summary

-- Second part: Think about a problem you have/had programming / developing software and a way to study it (including what you would examine exactly) or sketch a rough idea of some tool support and how to evaluate it

-- Submit by email

-Discussion Starter / 3 to 5mins intro
+Discussion Starter / 3 mins intro